 I have not heard about APAS prior to our doctor telling us to see an Immunologist for it.
-It was when Dra.
-Maria Elsa Aquino from Metrodocs Pasig, my OB Perinatologist explained two unexplained pregnancy losses is when they consider it an APAS case.
-I’ve read mixed reaction why a woman had to go through two unexplained losses before she is considered to have APAS.
-In my humble understanding, our reproductive system (with the aid of our endocrine system) is largely responsible for pregnancy and if the doctor can not see why a woman miscarries in that area, it is only when they consider other factors – like the immune system in the play.
+It was after, Dra.
+Maria Elsa Aquino from Metrodocs Pasig, my OB Perinatologist explained that two unexplained pregnancy losses is to consider an APAS case and may need tests to confirm it.
+APAS is one of the 5 reproductive immune disorders.
+We were old that it could be the cause of my recurrent miscarriages.
+I’ve read mixed reactions why women had to go through two unexplained losses before she is tested for APAS.
+But in my humble understanding, our reproductive system (with the aid of our endocrine system) is largely responsible for pregnancy and if the doctor can not see why a woman miscarries in that area, it is only when they consider other factors in play – like the immune system.

 Upon her recommendation, we went to see Dra.
 Lara Aleta from Bloodworks Katipunan.
-We told her of the recurrent pregnancy losses and she was gentle but forthright in her initial assessment with me.
-She suspected that I was a candidate for APAS but needed to run some tests to confirm it.
-But since we were not ready to conceive again just yet, she said to run the test when before we got pregnant and trying to conceive again.
+I’ve read about her in an FB APAS group that I joined into.
+One of first appointment with her, we told her of the recurrent pregnancy losses and she was gentle but forthright in her initial assessment with me.
+She suspected that I was a candidate for APAS showing symptoms of sluggish blood circulation but needed to run some tests to confirm it.
+But since we were not ready to conceive again just yet, she said to run the tests before we try to get pregnant again or as soon as we find out I am pregnant.

 Five Reproductive Immune Disorders